Work placements

 Placements aren't guaranteed – it’s your responsibility to secure one but there’s plenty of support available.
 The university’s Careers Service runs workshops on CV and application writing, job hunting and preparing for interviews.
 To support your placement search, in your first and second year at Sheffield you’ll also have opportunities to meet with a range of employers, chat to recent psychology graduates about how they're applying their degrees to the workplace, and hear from current placement students about their experiences.

-Grace Ding BSc Psychology with Placement Year
+Charlotte Thompson Psychology with Placement Year BSc

 Summer placements